Payment Terms Defined

 Definition of Vendor

-What comes to mind when you think of a Vendor . . . a coin operated snack dispenser, a sidewalk food service, or perhaps someone selling flowers or hand made jewelry on the corner?
-In fact these are all vendors as well as the local bakery, the service station or corner store and the door to door vacuum salesman.
-Read on to get our definition of a vendor when it relates to purchasing.
+What is a VendorWhat comes to mind when you think of a Vendor . . . a coin-operated snack dispenser, a sidewalk food service, or perhaps someone selling flowers or handmade jewelry on the corner?
+In fact, these are all vendors, as well as the local bakery, the service station or corner store, and the door-to-door vacuum salesperson.
+Read on to get our definition of a vendor as it relates to purchasing.

 A Vendor is defined as a company which supplies parts, materials or services to another company or individual, also referred to as a supplier.
 This includes all companies that you do business with and help you bring your project to completion or provide you with a service to help you accomplish your tasks.
 They may provide uniforms or a cleaning service, prepare payroll, accounting or financial statements, deliver office/shop supplies, produce graphic layouts or manufacture tools, parts and equipment, provide transportation of goods or international relations assistance.
 Some Vendors you may deal with on a daily, weekly or monthly basis others you may do business with only once a year.